lukastom/jworg-personal-study/README.md

      ```
    - Tampermonkey automatically detects it and shows **Install** → click it
    - After installation, restart the browser to ensure the script loads properly

+### iOs, Safari

+1. Download "Userscripts" app.
+2. Allow it as and addon for Safari in Settings > Apps > Safari > Addons
+3. Download